 Plagiarism, duplicate submission: Research and publication misconduct is considered a serious breach of ethics.
 The Journal systematically employs iThenticate, a plagiarism detection and prevention software designed to ensure the originality of written work before publication.
 Manuscripts proved to include plagiarized content will be rejected.
 Should an article include plagiarized contents or parts copyrighted by other without appropriate permission we may take further appropriate action.

 Data availability: authors must ensure that original research data remain available after publication through appropriate archiving.
+We encourage authors to make their study data available according to FAIR principles to to improve the Findability, Accessibility, Interoperability and Reuse of digital assets.
 To preserve the transparency, reproducibility and integrity of research records we also encourage authors to make their research data available to readers, either by depositing into data repositories or by publishing data and files as supplementary information in this journal.

 Research involving human subjects: If manuscripts report research performed on human subjects, human-derived materials, or human medical records, they must have obtained formal review and approval or waiver by an appropriate institutional review board (IRB) or ethics committee and informed consent by all patients involved.
 This must be included in the Methods section.
 For investigators who do not have formal ethics review committees, the principles outlined in the Declaration of Helsinki should be followed and stated in the Methods section of the manuscript.